MoiCoquille/Indalit-Website2/content/blog/aws-rds-read-replica.md

 alt = "AWS RDS Read Replicas"
 author = "Veronique Robitaille" dyn_more = """
-For more information on Amazon Web Services RDS see: <a href="https://aws.amazon.com/rds/details/read-replicas/" target="_blank">AWS RDS Read Replicas</a>.
+For more information on <i>Amazon Web Services RDS</i> see: <a href="https://aws.amazon.com/rds/details/read-replicas/" target="_blank">AWS RDS Read Replicas</a>.
 """
 +++

-Did you know that with Amazon RDS you can create Read Replicas from an another Read Replica and have the replication handled between them?
+Did you know that with <i>Amazon RDS</i> you can create Read Replicas from an another Read Replica and have the replication handled between them?
 This reduces the load on the master.